redis/redis/CLUSTER.md

 (or addresses) of the Topology Director.
 The node then emits the join request to Flotilla and receives the essential cluster topology in the response.
 The request can specify:
-- Slot range (in case we're claiming unassigned slots) / Shard ID
+- Slot range (in case we're claiming unassigned slots) / Shard ID.
+In case none is provided, the node will be added as free-floating in the initial implementation.
-- Failover Coordinator ID
+- Failover Coordinator ID.
+In case this isn't provided / implied by the Shard ID the node will be added to the Failover Coordinator with the smallest number of nodes with the Failover Coordinator ID acting as tiebreaker.

 The Topology Director is responsible to validate that:
 - A requested slot range is either fully unassigned OR entirely (i.e., all requested slots and only them) assigned to an existing shard.
 - The Failover Coordinator exists, and it owns the other nodes of the relevant shard (if the new node is supposed to join an existing shard).

 The Topology Director response provides the node with the details of the Failover Coordinator which owns the node and its ID.
 The full topology will be received from the Failover Coordinator once the new node starts communicating with it.
 In order to be able to automatically recover from crashes a node must persist this metadata locally -- if it does not do this it will need to be joined again after restarts.